-To be able to use an external mic on your Canon Rebel T7, it needs a 3.5mm audio jack.
+To be able to use an external mic on your Canon Rebel T7, it needs a 3.5mm microphone jack.

 It does have a 2.5mm jack which you might mistake for a mic input, but this 2.5mm jack on the Canon Rebel T7 is actually just for remote triggering.